 REFINE & ANALYZE

 The last strategy how-to we’ll leave you with is that your marketing should always be evolving.
-It’s an iterative process that might take a couple tries to get it right.
-And then once you find something that works... see how you can make it work better.
+It’s an iterative process that might take a couple of tries to get it right.
+And then once you find something that works... see how you can improve it.
 When it comes to marketing, set-it-and-forget-it doesn't work.
 There are so many ways to measure the effectiveness of your campaigns and how to generate the most results.
 When done right, marketing can be your best business strategy.
 It just takes an intentional approach to get there.

-If you’re itching to get more strategic about your marketing, our team of experts is ready to help you take that next step.
-Contact Rachel Henry at Rachel@beunanimous.com to find out more about our marketing research and strategy services and how you can add strategy to your everyday marketing activities.
+If you’re interested in getting more strategic with your marketing, our team of experts is ready to help you take that next step.
+Contact UNANIMOUS at Info@beunanimous.com to learn more about our marketing research and strategy services and how you can add strategy to your everyday marketing activities.